Creative Workshops in London

 They’re guaranteed to add a string to your bow.

-As are the other fine creative endeavours we’ve listed here, from tightrope walking to anthropomorphic animal taxidermy – all in the name of helping you on your true path to becoming a creative genius.
+As are the many of the other fine creative endeavours that we’ve listed here, from tightrope walking to anthropomorphic animal taxidermy – all in the name of helping you on your true path to becoming a creative genius.
 And by the time you’ve worked through these excellent creative workshops in London…

 If you’ve ever wanted to run away and join the circus in a controlled and professionally-overseen manner, then look no further than the National Centre for Circus Arts in Hoxton, who cater for all levels of commitment, from circus fitness classes (which we can only imagine consists of long distance pie-throwing and unicycle spinning classes), to longer courses and even qualifications in aerial acrobatics to tightrope walking.

 Even if you make a bad one, it still looks like you smashed it.

 The art of flower arranging is vasely underappreciated.
 The Flower Appreciation Society offers one day workshops on everything from creating floral headbands to three-day crash-courses in professional floristry.
 And if you’re in it for the long term, McQueens floristry school resides in a bright and airy warehouse in Bethnal Green, where they offer week- to month-long courses, specifically designed as vocational training.

 Life drawing.
 Guaranteed to make you feel better – whatever your level of artistry – because at least you’re not the naked person standing in a room of fully clothed people.
 London Drawing run regular drop-in sessions at unusual spaces around London including Pop Brixton and Bourne & Hollingsworth Buildings‘ basement den, as well as day workshops designed to help you get a better grasp on nudes.
 Artistically speaking.